Accusations of Russian interference in the 2024 Romanian presidential election: International reactions

-The U.S. Department of State and the EU expressed strong concerns about the allegations.
-The U.S. emphasized Romania's importance as a NATO ally and its role in upholding democratic values in the region.
+The US Department of State and the EU expressed strong concerns about the allegations.
+The US emphasized Romania's importance as a NATO ally and its role in upholding democratic values in the region.
 State Department officials urged full investigations into the CSAT report's findings, underscoring the risks posed by Russian influence.
-Romanian president Klaus Iohannis convened national security meetings to address these threats, labeling the actions of "state and non-state actors" as significant risks to the country's democratic processes.
+Romanian President Klaus Iohannis convened national security meetings to address these threats, labeling the actions of "state and non-state actors" as significant risks to the country's democratic processes.
 In December 2024, the European Commission announced an investigation into TikTok over the allegations.
-On 28 April 2025, right-wing conservative Hungarian think-tank MCC filed a complaint with the European Ombudsman because the European Commission denied access to the documents containing information on the EU's DSA proceedings in the case.
+On 28 April 2025, right-wing conservative Hungarian think-tank Mathias Corvinus Collegium filed a complaint with the European Ombudsman because the European Commission denied access to the documents containing information on the EU's DSA proceedings in the case.

 Annulment

-On 2 December, the Constitutional Court ruled unanimously to confirm the first round results and upheld the organisation of the runoff on 8 December between Georgescu and Lasconi; however, the court on 6 December and annulled the election results after President Iohannis allowed the declassification of information in the Supreme Council of National Defence.
+On 2 December, the Constitutional Court of Romania ruled unanimously to confirm the first round results and upheld the organisation of the runoff on 8 December between Georgescu and Lasconi; however, the court on 6 December and annulled the election results after President Iohannis allowed the declassification of information in the Supreme Council of National Defence.
 The Romanian Service of Information also declared that Georgescu said he had a "zero lei electoral campaign budget", but subsequent investigations revealed an undeclared donation of up to €1 million from third parties.
 This prompted the court to annul the election results.

 The annulment was condemned by both Georgescu and Lasconi, with Georgescu describing the court's verdict as a "formalised coup d'etat", and Lasconi calling it "illegal [and] immoral" and stating that it "crushes the very essence of democracy".
 Fourth-placed George Simion also called the verdict a "coup d'état in full swing" but urged against street protests.
 Third-placed Marcel Ciolacu called the annulment "the only correct decision".
-Incumbent president Klaus Iohannis also said the court's decision was legitimate and should be respected.
+Incumbent President Iohannis also said the court's decision was legitimate and should be respected.
 Russian state interference in the election was widely reported, including state-sponsored cyberattacks, and the annulment was described as "an extraordinary step" by The Washington Post.
 The annulment also forced a halt to advanced voting in 951 overseas polling stations for the diaspora that had opened on 6 December, after approximately 50,000 Romanians had cast ballots.

 Investigative reporting

 Independent Romanian investigative journalism website snoop.ro reported on 20 December 2024, that according to confidential sources from Romania's National Agency for Fiscal Administration (ANAF), it was Romania's own National Liberal Party that financed at least one social media campaign on TikTok.
-This reporting was re-published by other media outlets but has not been independently confirmed, nor reported by official government sources.
+This reporting was re-published by other media outlets; however, it has not been independently confirmed nor reported by official government sources.